 - wear loose clothing

 Extra tip, for great pictures, choose clothes that really pop – a yellow, red maxi dress or any other bright colo will make you look even more stunning in pictures :).

 Although Dubai is Islamic, it’s still quite liberal.

 However, keep in mind the heritage and do not “overdo” it if you do not want to cause any problems for you and put a bad light on the foreigners.
 When you visit the country during the holy month of Ramadan you must be extremely careful – during that time the dress code is very strict and you should re-think your visit if you do not want to stick to it.

-Other than that, it is acceptable to wear skirts and shorts and show some skin.
+Other than that, it is acceptable to wear skirts, shorts and show some skin.
 It should also be remembered that you must still respect the tradition of every country or every place that you go to.
 But with this post you have a good understanding about the dress code Dubai.